pentney/taiat/README.md

 - an output processor that turns user queries into a selection of input data and desired outputs
 - an LLM API

-... and produce an agent graph that will; run all necessary agents, including any dependencies for the desired outputs.
+... and produce an agent graph that will run all necessary agents, including any dependencies for the desired outputs.

 ## Agent Graph